 Wrapping it Up

-Bible journaling is an exciting way to reflect over how God has spoken to you.
+Bible journaling is an exciting way to reflect on how God has spoken to you.
 For me, it is a way to worship God through coloring.

 Are you a Bible journaler?
 What draws (pun intended) you to journaling art?
 What is your favorite journaling Bible?